 While workers’ compensation covers a wide range of situations, it does have exceptions.
 Some types of workers are not covered by workers’ compensation laws and policies.
 If you work in your employer’s home, as a farm or agricultural worker, as a seasonal worker, or as part of a temp agency or another employee leasing or loaning agreement, you may not be eligible.
 Furthermore, if your injury or illness is a pre-existing condition, you may not be eligible for compensation, but if you can show that your work or an accident at work has exacerbated it in some way, it is possibly that you may be covered.

 The restrictions that are most commonly exploited by employers and insurance companies are the extremely short time restrictions.
 Like many states, North Carolina requires injured workers to report their injuries to the employer immediately, either directly after the accident or as soon as you know that your illness or injury is work-related.
 You must also provide a written notice of the accident within thirty days.
 From there, your employer must inform the insurance company almost as quickly.
 If any of these time restrictions are not met, the claim may be disputed or denied.

 If you are filing or considering filing for workers’ compensation in North Carolina, it is important to move as quickly as possible.
 Because of the speed and complexity of claiming workers’ compensation, especially if your employer or insurance company is likely to dispute or reduce your compensation, it is a good idea to seek legal advice.
-Even if your claim is denied, an experienced workers’ compensation lawyer can guide you through appealing the claim denial.
-Contact us at Lewis & Keller in Winston-Salem and Greensboro, North Carolina right away for advice on how to proceed.
+Even if your claim is denied, an experienced workers’ compensation lawyer in North Carolina can guide you through appealing the claim denial.
+Contact us at Lewis & Keller in Winston-Salem and Greensboro right away for advice on how to proceed.